SingularityKChen/Weekly_Review_in_NTU/Survey/2021-01-11-Survey-Limitations-of-Current-Verification-Methods.md

 Bridging the gap between an abstract model and a concrete model is a problem recognized by the formal verification community even before ESL research has came onto the scene.
 This is because **formal verification requires abstract models in order to make verification possible**, and it is suggested that the correspondence between the abstract models and implementation can be verified through refinement techniques.
 However, **all these techniques only work well for layers that are close to each other in terms of abstraction level**, and there is still no practical way to link formally solvable abstract model to the RTL implementation at this time.

-### State explosion problem[^4]

-In a n-bit counter, the number of states of the counter is exponential in the number of bits, i.e., $2^n$.
-In model checking we refer to this problem as the state explosion problem.
-All model checkers suffer from it.

-**Solutions**:

-1. One of the first major advances was symbolic model checking with **binary decision diagrams** (BDDs).
-In this approach, **a set of states is represented by a BDD instead of by listing each state individually**.
-The BDD representation is often exponentially smaller in practice.
-Model checking with BDDs is performed using a fixed point algorithm.
-2. Another major advance is the **partial order reduction**, which e**xploits the independence of actions** in a system with asynchronous composition of processes.
-3. A third major advance is **counterexample-guided abstraction refinement**, which adaptively tries to find **an appropriate level refinement**, precise enough to verify the property of interest yet not burdened with irrelevant detail that slows down verification.
-4. Finally, **bounded model checking** exploits fast Boolean satisfiability (SAT) solvers to search for counterexamples of bounded length.

 ## Constrained Random Verification

 ### Slow simulation speed and resources consumption with large design